teamchong/edgebox/README.md

 # EdgeBox

-QuickJS JavaScript runtime with WASI support and WasmEdge AOT compilation for running Claude Code at the edge.
+QuickJS JavaScript runtime with WASI support and WasmEdge AOT compilation for running JavaScript at the edge.

 ## Architecture